 - 1. We will strive to work as a team in which constructive working relationships are actively promoted. - 2.
 We will express views openly, courteously and respectfully in all our communications with others, both in and outside of meetings. - 3.
 We will support the chair in their role of ensuring appropriate conduct both at meetings and at all times. - 4.
-We will confront malpractice by speaking up against and bringing to the attention of the Trust and, if necessary, other relevant authorities. any decisions and actions that conflict with the Seven Principles of Public Life (see below) or which may place pupils at risk. - 5.
-We are prepared to answer queries from trustee directors, the Trust executive team or others and take into account any concerns expressed.
+We will confront malpractice by speaking up against and bringing to the attention of the Trust and, if necessary, other relevant authorities.
+Any decisions and actions that conflict with the seven principles of public life (see below) or which may place children at risk. - 5.
+We are prepared to answer queries from trustee directors, the Trust executive team or others and consider any concerns expressed.
 We will acknowledge the time, effort and skills that have been committed to the delegated function by those involved. - 6.
 We will seek to develop effective working relationships with others in the trust, staff and parents, the diocese (as applicable) and other relevant agencies and the community.